Vehicle ramming attacks are becoming more common, in part because they are cheap, easy to organize and hard to prevent, experts say.

 Aug.
 12, 2017: A Charlottesville, Va., resident among hundreds of protesters who had gathered in that city to decry a large gathering of white nationalists when the driver of a Dodge Challenger barrelled toward them on a downtown street.
 Video from the scene showed the car reversing and hitting more people.
 One woman, Heather Heyer, 32, was killed.
 A 20-year-old Ohio man has been charged.

-June 19, 2017: A man on the radar of French authorities was killed after ramming a car carrying explosives into a police vehicle on Paris's famed Champs-Elysée boulevard.
+June 19, 2017: A man on the radar of French authorities for extremism was killed after ramming a car carrying explosives into a police vehicle on Paris's famed Champs-Elysée boulevard.
 No police officers or passersby were hurt.
-The attacker's motives were unclear, though officials said the action was apparently deliberate.

 June 3, 2017: Seven people were killed and dozens more injured in a rampage that began when a van barrelled into pedestrians on London Bridge.
 Three men fled the van with large knives and attacked people at bars and restaurants in nearby Borough Market.
 Police declared the attacks "terrorist incidents" and said they had killed three attackers.